 Take note of everything you count, but pay particular attention to products and categories that have discrepancies.

-Are there products that are more prone to mismatches, or suppliers whose products seem to be a frequent issue?
-Are some periods more of an issue than others (for example, a busy holiday season)?
+Are there products more prone to mismatches or suppliers whose products are a frequent issue?
+Are some periods more of a problem than others (like a busy holiday season)?
 Products that often cause inventory issues may need more frequent auditing.

 Look at what might be causing shrinkage so you can minimize losses.
 For example, product damage and vendor fraud might come from supply chain issues, and dead stock could mean you overestimated product demand.